 We are always looking for highly motivated and creative students.
 Students interested in a master’s project with a focus on epigenetics, neurobiology and brain aging are encouraged to contact Tomo.

 Students interested in a PhD project should apply to the Dresden International PhD Program (DIPP) and Dresden International Graduate School for Biomedicine and Bioengineering (DIGS-BB).
-Students are also able to apply to the DZNE's PhD program.
+Students are also able to apply to the FAU PhD or IMPRS program in Erlangen.
 Please contact Tomo if you are interested.

 We are also supporting fellowship applications of outstanding postdoctoral researchers who wish to join our lab.